kynda/joehallenbeck.com/_pages/resume.md

   equipment repair industry.
 Saw teams scale from two to over a dozen individual contributors in the first year.
-Worked on migrating early MVP to modern PHP standards, established a git-flow workflow with the team and introduced Agile project management practices.  -Implemented point of sale software through WorldPay that processes $2+ million monthly card-present and card-not-present transactions.
+Worked on migrating early MVP to modern PHP standards, established a git-flow workflow with the team and introduced Agile project management practices.
+- Implemented point of sale software through WorldPay that processes $2+ million monthly card-present and card-not-present transactions.
 - Coordinated with partners to co-develop interoperable APIs allowing for communication between our software and theirs.
 - Used AWS Serverless services (Cloud Formation, Lambda, SNS, SQS) and Nodejs to